Joaxin/PinsfloraLangs/es/collection/numbers-and-days.md

 To indicate that it's a quarter past the hour, use the phrase **y cuarto** To indicate that it's a quarter 'til the hour, use the phrase **menos cuarto**

+---

+**¿Cuando es el partido de futbol?**

+- when is the soccer game?

 ### Festivals

 ¿Cuándo es tu **cumpleaños**?